wavefrontHQ/docs/pages/doc/integrations_aws_ecs.md

 ![fargate launch type](images/aws_fargate.png)

 1. Scroll to the bottom of the new Task Definition form and click **Configure via JSON**.
-  1. Delete the content and paste the following snippet into the JSON form field:
+  1. Delete the content and paste the JSON example into the JSON form field.
   ```
   {
         "family": "wavefront-task-def",